 Illegal Manufacture of Drugs in Ohio Penalties

-In Ohio, if the controlled substance you manufactured was a schedule I or II drug (the most dangerous kind), you have committed a felony of the 2nd degree, which will result in a mandatory prison sentence of 6 – 18 months, and fines of up to $15,000.
-If you manufactured said drug near juveniles (like near a school), it is a felony of the 1st degree, which incurs a mandatory prison sentence of 3 – 10 years, and fines of up to $20,000.
+Back to the USA now.
+In Ohio, if the controlled substance you manufactured was a schedule I or II drug (the most dangerous kind), you have committed a felony of the 2nd degree.
+This will result in a mandatory prison sentence of 6 - 18 months, and fines of up to $15,000.
+If you manufactured said drug near juveniles (for example, near a school), it is a felony of the 1st degree.
+This incurs a mandatory prison sentence of 3 - 10 years, and fines of up to $20,000.

 If the controlled substance you manufactured was a schedule III, IV or V drug (the less dangerous kind), you have committed a felony of the 3rd degree, which can get you a prison sentence of 1-5 years, and fines of up to $10,000.
 If the drug was manufactured near juveniles, it becomes a felony of the 2nd degree, with a prison term of 2-8 years and a fine of up to $15,000.

 Moreover, there have been other alternatives to understand the sale of illicit drugs and prescription drugs in the black market.
 Apparently, StreetRx.com was created so that information about the price of prescription drugs and other outlawed drugs on the black market can be gathered and organized.
 For example, one can learn about the street value of Percocet from a site like the one mentioned above.
 The site is known to collect data from official government sources like the Drug Enforcement Agency and the information users contribute.